danielnemenyi/latoupiefolle/_notes/2021-08-05-the-genealogy-of-collective-equipment.md

 There follows a note on terminology, that of 'inscription' and 'enregistrement', which might imply an agent, and thus a 'culturalist' approach.
-A long footnote here the text points to an article by [[Francoise Choay]] (whose 1965 *Urbanisme* book was a key ref. for Chapter 1).
-The article referenced 'Histoire et méthode en urbanisme' appears in a special issue of *Annales* on 'Histoire et urbanisation' of July-august 1970.
+A long footnote here the text points to an article by [[Françoise Choay]] (whose 1965 *Urbanisme* book was a key ref. for Chapter 1).
+The article referenced, 'Histoire et méthode en urbanisme', appears in a special issue of *Annales* on 'Histoire et urbanisation' of July-august 1970.
 Choay is criticised, again, for having postulated an unconscious, transcendent subject or agent of urban development.